The following is a discussion about the data model used by schema.org.

 While we would like all the markup we get to follow the schema, in practice, we expect a lot of data that does not.
 We expect schema.org properties to be used with new types.
 We also expect that often, where we expect a property value of type Person, Place, Organization or some other subClassOf Thing, we will get a text string.
 In the spirit of "some data is better than none", we will accept this markup and do the best we can.

 Mapping to RDFa LiteOur use of Microdata maps easily into RDFa Lite.
-In fact, all of Schema.org can be used with the RDFa Lite syntax as is.
+In fact, all of Schema.org can be used with the RDFa Lite syntax.
 The RDFa Lite version of the markup looks almost isomorphic to the Microdata version.
-Given below is an sample RDFa Lite markup, of the example given for the Product type.
+The following sample demonstrates the use of RDFa Lite to mark up a Product type example:

 <div vocab="http://schema.org/" typeof="Product"> <img property="image" src="dell-30in-lcd.jpg" /> <span property="name">Dell UltraSharp 30" LCD Monitor</span> <div property="aggregateRating" typeof="AggregateRating"> <span property="ratingValue">87</span> out of <span property="bestRating">100</span> based on <span property="ratingCount">24</span> user ratings </div> <div property="offers" typeof="AggregateOffer"> <span property="lowPrice">$1250</span> to <span property="highPrice">$1495</span> from <span property="offerCount">8</span> sellers </div> Sellers: <div property="offers" typeof="Offer"> <a property="url" href="save-a-lot-monitors.com/dell-30.html"> Save A Lot Monitors - $1250</a> </div> <div property="offers" typeof="Offer"> <a property="url" href="jondoe-gadgets.com/dell-30.html"> Jon Doe's Gadgets - $1350</a> </div> ... </div>